-Now we consider a \gls{ofdm} resource grid with sparsely allocated \glspl{re} as indicted as an example by the red dots in the $(f,t)$-frame in \Cref{fig:TBRes}.
-The rippled surface is the magnitude of $H(f,t)$ according to \eqref{eq:datamodel_t_f} results from the superposition of the two equal power propagation paths.
-The complex valued $H(f,t)$ is effectively sampled by the sparsely allocated \glspl{re}.
+Now we consider a \gls{ofdma} resource grid with sparsely allocated \glspl{re} as indicated by the red dots in the $(f,t)$-frame in \Cref{fig:TBRes}. $H(f,t)$ is now effectively sampled by the sparsely allocated \glspl{re}.
 The missing samples due to empty carriers are set to zero for \gls{fft}-processing.
-This is common practice since \gls{fft} requires a uniform sample grid.
+This is common practice since the \gls{fft} requires a uniform sample grid.
 However, simply replacing samples that are not measured with zeros is a bad choice, as zeros are definitely wrong.
 The resulting estimated delay-Doppler distribution is therefore subject to corresponding distortions, which are characterized by uncontrolled side lobes and can make detection impossible as depicted by the example in \Cref{fig:delay_doppler_distribution_limited}.